Simon-xD/odin_recipes/README.md

-This is the first recipe lesson/task in "The Odin Project".
+This is the first real task in "The Odin Project".

-Now i have to show what I learned in form of an html recipe website.
+I had to build a html recipe website with my new skills.

 The skills to show off:

 - Boilerplate setup
-- edit text (paragraphs, headings, bold, italic, comments...)
+- Edit text (paragraphs, headings, bold, italic, comments...)
-- ordered and unordered lists
+- Ordered and unordered lists
-- embed links and images
+- Embed links and images

 Feel free to give some feedback ;)